How to Install & Use Mouse Toggle for Android TV

 Under Accessibility, scroll down until you see an entry for Mouse Toggle.

-This is disabled when you first install Mouse Toggle.
 Click Enable to slide the toggle to the right and turn on the service.

-Next you’ll get a full-screen warning asking you to confirm your decision.
+Next, you’ll get a full-screen warning asking you to confirm your decision.

 Since Mouse Toggle has permission to look at the contents of your TV screen, Android wants to be very sure that you want to enable the service.